 Skip to main content

-Elvira Fortunato appointed to new group of scientific advisors at the European Commission
+Elvira Fortunato appointed to new group of scientific advisors to the European Commission

 The European Commission today launched its new Scientific Advice Mechanism (SAM) with the announcement of the composition of the first High Level Group of scientific advisors to the European Commissioner for Research, Science and Innovation, Carlos Moedas.
-Among the seven advisors is Elvira Fortunato, Director of CENIMAT and i3N, Full Professor and member of the Scientific Council of the Faculty of Science and Technology, New University of Lisbon (FCT-NOVA).
+Among the seven advisors is Elvira Fortunato, Director of CENIMAT and i3N, Full Professor and member of the Scientific Council of the Faculty of Science and Technology of Universidade Nova de Lisboa (FCT-NOVA).

-Elvira Fortunato paved the way for transparent electronics in Europe by demonstrating that oxide materials behave like true semiconductors and by creating thin-layer transistors based on oxide semiconductors.
-In 2008 he received an Advanced Grant, the first Call from the European Research Council (ERC).
-That year, with his colleagues, he built the first paper transistor, launching a whole new field - paper electronics.
+Elvira Fortunato paved the way for transparent electronics in Europe by demonstrating that oxide materials behave like real semiconductors and by creating thin-film transistors based on oxide semiconductors.
+In 2008, he was awarded an Advanced Grant in the first Call the European Research Council (ERC).
+That year, together with his colleagues, he built the first paper transistor, launching a whole new field - paper electronics.

-Her work has been internationally recognized through numerous scientific and civil awards, such as the decoration with the Grande Ordem do Infante D. Henrique (by the President of the Republic, in 2010).
-Elvira Fortunato was a member of the National Council for Science and Technology (CNCT) and also a member of the advisory board of DG CONNECT.
+Her work has been internationally recognized through numerous scientific and civil awards, such as the decoration with the Grand Order of Prince Henry the Navigator (by the President of the Republic in 2010).
+Elvira Fortunato was a member of the National Council for Science and Technology (CNCT) and also a member of DG CONNECT's advisory board.

-The High Level Group of scientific advisors supports the development of European policies or legislation by the European Commission with high-quality, timely, independent and best evidence-based scientific advice.
-The advisors also have the mission to support the Commission in identifying public policies in need of independent scientific advice.
+The High Level Group of scientific advisors supports the development of European policies or legislation by the European Commission, with high quality, timely, independent scientific advice based on the best existing scientific evidence.
+The advisors' mission is also to support the Commission in identifying public policies that need independent scientific advice.

-The members of the High Level Group, selected following a call for nominations and based on the recommendation of an independent identification committee, are:
+The members of the High Level Group, selected following a call for nominations and based on the recommendations of an independent identification committee, are:

 • Janusz M. Bujnicki(Laboratory of Bioinformatics and Protein Engineering, International Institute of Molecular and Cell Biology, Warsaw)